'Coalition has rescued Guyana' - Guyana Chronicle

 CHOOSE CLEAN HANDS

-Meanwhile, candidate on the coalition’s List of Geographical Candidates, Pandit Suraj Narine told the crowd that he was energized and motivated by their presence.
+Meanwhile, coalition supporter Pandit Suraj Narine told the crowd that he was energized and motivated by their presence.

 He said that while the Opposition aims to create political turmoil and destabilise the country, the APNU+AFC still rises and will move Guyana forward with credible, professional leaders.